 - In an offer letter from your employer, when you started work (also express terms)

-- Required by law, for example, your employer must pay you at least the minimum wage, give you the right to holiday entitlement.
+- Required by law, for example, your employer must pay you at least the minimum wage and give you the right to holiday entitlement.

 - In collective agreements (which are agreements between your employer and a trade union or staff association – you should be told which agreements apply to you – whether you are a member of the trade union or not)

-Terms are implied into a contract in order to make the contract work, because they are obvious and by custom and practice.
+Terms are implied into a contract in order to make the contract work, because they’re obvious and by custom and practice.
 To see more details about custom and practice and what this means read our Guide here.

 One of the most important implied terms is that of the ‘duty of mutual trust and confidence’.

-This means that you and your employer rely on each other to be honest and respectful and should not, without reasonable and proper cause, conduct yourselves in a manner calculated to destroy or seriously damage the mutual relationship of confidence and trust between you.
+This means that you and your employer rely on each other to be honest and respectful and shouldn’t, without reasonable and proper cause, conduct yourselves in a manner calculated to destroy or seriously damage the mutual relationship of confidence and trust between you.